cgrinaldi/ynab-status/README.md

      ```

    - Place your Gmail OAuth client file as `credentials.json` in the repo root.
 The first run will perform a browser OAuth flow and write `token.json` next to it.
+   - Alternate: if you set `GMAIL_APP_PASSWORD` in your environment, the app will send via Gmail SMTP and skip OAuth entirely.

 4) Run locally